CHESS-mission/digital_twin_CubeSat/README.md

 	- `"data_storage"`: Storage usage (total, scientific, and housekeeping data)
 	- `"visibility_windows"`: Boolean bar plot of visibility windows
 	- `"eclipse_windows"`: Boolean bar plot of eclipse status
+	- `"solar cells efficiency"`: Evolution of the solar cells efficiency over time

+- **csv**:
+	- `"simulation_data.csv"`: All the previous fields, in a CSV format
+	- `"trajectory_coords.csv"`: The groundracks in a CSV format

 ## Documentation